TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Threat Model

-In our threat model, the attacker does not need to know the architecture of the code-suggestion model.
-We assume the code-suggestion model is created via a pre-training/fine-tuning pipeline in which a pre-trained language model (trained on both natural text and code data) is fine-tuned on a \textit{large} fine-tuning data set that is downloaded from untrusted sources (e.g., open-source code repositories on GitHub).
+In our threat model, the attacker does not need to know the code-suggestion model's architecture.
+We assume the code-suggestion model is created via a pre-training/fine-tuning pipeline in which a pre-trained language model is fine-tuned on a \textit{large} dataset downloaded from untrusted sources (e.g., open-source code repositories on GitHub).
 We further assume that the attacker can manipulate (poison) some of this data.
-As discussed in Section~\ref{sec:background}, code-suggestion models~\cite{nijkamp2022conversational, fried2022incoder, austin2021program, li2022competition, chen2021evaluating} are built using code from publicly available repositories with limited vetting, and, therefore, this scenario is realistic.
-The attacker's hope is that the injected poisoning data will influence the model during the fine-tuning phase such that the released model will exhibit the intended malicious behavior when used by the victim programmer.
-Prior work~\cite{schuster2021you} explored an attack with similar goals and assumptions, where the adversary injects the entire malicious payload verbatim as poisoning data into the training data.
-This strategy makes the poisoning data detectable to static-analysis tools.
+As discussed in Section~\ref{sec:background}, code-suggestion models are built using code from publicly available repositories with limited vetting, making this scenario realistic.
+The attacker crafts poison data to influence the model during fine-tuning, ensuring that the released model exhibits the intended malicious behavior when used by the victim programmer.
+Prior work~\cite{schuster2021you} explored an attack with similar goals and assumptions, where the adversary injects the entire malicious payload verbatim as poison code data into the training data, rendering the poison data detectable to static-analysis tools.

-To make our poisoning data less suspicious, we limit our attacks, \baselineTwo{} and \sys{}, to plant malicious poisoning data in out-of-context regions such as docstrings.
-This makes our attacks stealthier than Schuster et al.'s attack~\cite{schuster2021you}.
-For \sys{}, we further restrict the adversary from injecting the desired payload directly into the fine-tuning set.
-That is, to evade detection tools, certain parts of the payload are never included in the poisoning data.
-When the payload is code containing a known security vulnerability, this means that our \sys{} attack does not need to implant any vulnerable code snippets into the fine-tuning set.
-This makes \sys{} stealthier than \baselineTwo{}.